Why Mobile Apps?

 The starting point for creating an app is defining its primary function.
 The app’s purpose will dictate all other aspects of its design and development, including the types of technologies that are needed to create it.

-From lessons we’ve learnt over the years, we’ve found that getting it wrong at this stage can be the difference between a runaway success and an abandoned project.
+From lessons we’ve learned over the years, we’ve found that getting it wrong at this stage can be the difference between a runaway success and an abandoned project.
 So, we can’t emphasize enough how important it is to get this right.

 We recommend asking yourself the following questions: